Patrick3131/Tentacles/README.md

 Tentacles offers a way to connect events that are related to the same ``DomainActivity``.
 A session (identified by UUID) is a period devoted to a particular ``DomainActivity``.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further possibilities to analyse the data, as connections between the events can be derived.
 For example as Tentacles tracks every status change of a ``DomainActivity`` with a timestamp it is easily possible to calculate the duration between when the ``DomainActivity`` started and completed.

-Lets use Youtube as an example, one of their ``DomainActivity``s a user can do on their platform is watching videos.
+Let's use Youtube as an example, one of their ``DomainActivity``s a user can do on their platform is watching videos.
 The user experience of watching a video usually involves these steps:
 ```mermaid
 graph LR
 A(Open Video Page) --> B(Start Video)